-Whether this is your first blood glucose meter or you’re looking for an upgrade from one you’ve been using for several years, there are a few questions you should ask yourself before you begin looking.
+Whether this is your first blood glucose meter or you’ve used one for several years and are looking for an upgrade, there are several questions to ask yourself before you choose a meter:

-Does your doctor or nurse educator suggest a specific meter?
+Does your doctor or nurse suggest a specific meter?

-They likely have a wealth of experience with an array of meters and can guide you in a good direction.
+These people have a wealth of experience with an array of meters and can guide you in the right direction.

 What does your insurance cover?

-Your insurance may have a list of pre-approved meters they will cover.
-Also, it’s important to find out if and how your insurance will cover the cost of testing strips and supplies.
+Your insurance company may have a list of preapproved meters it covers.
+Also, make sure to find out if and how your insurance will cover the cost of testing strips and other supplies.

 Some meters can be costly, and insurance companies don’t always make allowances for pricier options.
-You will have to pay any amount that exceeds their coverage.
-Also test strips are sold separately from meters and can be pricey—insurance companies sometimes set a cap on how many they will pay for in a year.
+You’ll have to pay the difference if your meter exceeds your company’s coverage.
+Also, test strips are sold separately from meters and can be expensive.
+Insurance companies sometimes set a cap on how many they’ll pay for in a year or strips per month.

-Testing procedures vary on each meter—some require more work than others.
-How much blood does the test strip require?
-Can you see the numbers on the screen easily?
+Testing procedures vary for each meter.
+Some require more work than others.
+For instance, how much blood does the test strip require?
+Can you easily read the numbers on the screen?